Semerwater

+The Semerwater Stomp is an annual 16 km run using part of the Dales Way and the footpaths leading down to the lake.

 Semerwater was the subject of a number of sketches and paintings by the artist J. M. W. Turner.

 Semerwater is a pleonastic place name.
 The name, first recorded in 1153, derives from the Old English elements sæ 'lake', mere 'lake' and water.
-The form "Lake Semerwater" introduces a fourth element with the same meaning.
+The form "Lake Semerwater" introduces a fourth element with the same meaning: 'Lake LakeLakeLake'.

 The lake is a Site of Special Scientific Interest, first notified in 1975.